greenriverwoodworks/freshtry/src/pages/about.md

 ---
-title: About Me
+title: 'About '
-subtitle: This is a short page about me and my work.
+subtitle: ''
-img_path: images/about.jpg
+img_path: /images/20190729_114000.jpg
 menus:
   main:
     title: About
     weight: 4
 template: page
 ---

-**John Doe** is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.
+**Pete Chrzanowski** is the owner and operator of Green River Woodworks.
+Pete has over 15 years of experience with residential and commercial carpentry and fine finish work.

-His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2019.
+Prior to establishing Green River Woodworks, he worked with local carpentry companies, custom builders, and recently at UMass.
+Pete has a degree in Fine Art from Greenfield Community College and a wide array of experience in carpentry and design.

->The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>
+Fully insured and licensed, he is your custom carpentry solution.
+He treats each job with honesty and integrity.
+Pete has the knowledge and expertise to help his clients select the best custom solution for their home.

-As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
-He lives in Stockholm with his beautiful wife and two boys.
+> The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-*Thank You for reading!*
+_Thank You for reading!_